sbruckner/dynamol/README.md

 After starting the program, a file dialog will pop up and ask you for a Protein Data Bank (PDB) file (see https://www.rcsb.org/).
 An example file called is located in the ```./dat``` folder.
 Some basic usage instructions are displayed in the console window.

-## Author

-DynaMol was developed by Stefan Bruckner.
-Please see https://vis.uib.no/team/bruckner for contact information.

 ## Acknowledgments

 The project uses a number of great shaders developed by Michael Mara, Morgan  McGuire, and colleagues.
 We'd like to thank them for making their outstanding work available.